 REACHING THE PLAYOFFS

 The top four teams in a league make the playoffs.
-These four are comprised of the two division champions and two wild-card teams.
-Division champions are the teams that win the league divisions.
-The next two teams according to the tiebreaker below are the wild card teams.
+These four are comprised of the two-division champs and two wild-card teams.
+Division champs are the teams that win the league divisions.
+The next two teams according to the tie-breaker below are the wild card teams.

 PLAYOFF BRACKET SETUP

 The Head-to-Head fantasy playoffs take place during the last four weeks.
 To view your league's playoff bracket click on the "Playoff Bracket" link on the "Scoreboard" tab.
 The playoffs start on MLB Week 22 and run through MLB Week 25 of the MLB season (4 weeks).
 Round 1 takes place during Weeks 22 and 23 (two weeks), and Round 2 takes place during Weeks 24 and 25 (two weeks).